yadavritik467/Ecommerce-php/Readme.md

 <!-- ---------------------------------------------------- -->

-5.  also you have to create some schema in your mysqli for this you have to open new tab in your browser and type this in the search bar --> localhost/phpmyadmin

-and then  create database name = ecommerce

-  * cart =>
+5. also import the data from SQL folder into your -> localhost/phpmyadmin